 - Avoid technical and legal terms.

-The IRB does provide some previously approved sample documents.
-These samples include the basic language and informed consent elements that are typically required by the IRB; the specific details should be tailored to your study.
 For certain minimal risk studies, the use of a “study information sheet” may be more appropriate than collecting written signatures of participants on a standard informed consent document.
 Please contact the IRB Administrator to learn more about when the use of an information sheet is appropriate.